 How to recruit qualified workers during a labour shortage

-If you run a business, you’re probably well aware of how hard it is these days in Canada to recruit new staff.
+If you run a company, depending on your business sector, you might have some difficulties to recruit new staff.
 Gone are the days when a classified ad or a sign in your shop window was enough to attract applicants.
 Today, employers have to be more strategic with human capital.

 Use marketing techniques to “sell” your job ads